-Paul Massey practises predominantly in the fields of electrical/computer engineering and business methods.
-As a patent attorney, Paul has had extensive experience drafting and prosecuting patent applications in Australia, the United States, Europe and Asia for a wide range of clients in the areas of computer software and hardware technologies, data and graphics processing, digital transmission systems, control systems, and Internet business methods.
+Paul is a Principal and patent attorney of more than 25 years’ experience.
+He practises predominantly in the fields of electrical/computer engineering and has extensive experience drafting and prosecuting patent applications in Australia, the United States, Europe and Asia for a wide range of clients in the areas of computer software and hardware technologies, data and graphics processing, digital transmission systems, and control systems.

-Paul has been the author and co-author of a number of publications on intellectual property including the Australian chapter in the publication entitled “Patents 2004” published by the Global Competition Review and a recent article on ‘The Limitations of Expert Evidence in Patent Proceedings’ published by Find Law Australia.
-Paul is also an active member of the Institution of Engineers Australia.
-Paul was appointed a principal of Spruson & Ferguson in 2003.
+Paul is the author and co-author of a number of publications on intellectual property including the Australian chapter in the publication entitled “Patents 2004” published by the Global Competition Review, and an article on ‘The Limitations of Expert Evidence in Patent Proceedings’ published by Find Law Australia.

 Paul has a Master of Laws from the University of London, a Master of Legal Studies (IP Law) from the University of Technology Sydney, and a Bachelor of Engineering (Electrical) (Hons) from the University of Wollongong.